Use this file to discover all available pages before exploring further.

 Configure redirect URIs

-Under Authentication → Platform configurations, add a Web platform with the redirect URI:
+On the App registration page, go to Authentication → Platform configurations and add a Web platform with the redirect URI:

 4